w0bb13z/Life-Objects/README.md

     "wtf slow down im coming omg.
      some of us r people...
        Not me.
-But some of us."   -w0bb13z
+But some of us are."   -w0bb13z

 First, I will start by attempting to create a basic class object for the following things: